akingdom/akingdom.github.io/articles/apollo13-review_apollo14-17.md

 | Codified lifeboat power‑down and rationing checklists | Implemented | Refined | Refined | Refined |
 | Expanded simulator training for stacked failures and backup navigation | Intensified | Intensified | Intensified | Intensified |

-Immediate hardware and procedural changes were introduced on Apollo 14 in direct response to the Review Board; subsequent flights refined thresholds, testing rigor, and operational playbooks.
+*Immediate hardware and procedural changes were introduced on Apollo 14 in direct response to the Review Board; subsequent flights refined thresholds, testing rigor, and operational playbooks.*

----

-## Technical focus: the cryogenic oxygen fixes

-### Heater/thermostat compatibility and conditioning controls

-Thermostats and heater circuits were redesigned to tolerate ground support voltages and to include safeguards that limit current and temperature during conditioning.
-Ground procedures were revised to control applied voltages and to limit conditioning duration.

-### Wiring, relays, and connector robustness

-Materials, routing, and connector specifications were upgraded to reduce the chance of insulation breakdown and arcing.
-Acceptance testing added thermal monitoring and clear criteria that require teardown and inspection when conditioning anomalies occur.

-### Isolation, telemetry, and alarm logic

-Valve control logic and plumbing isolation were improved to contain a tank failure and protect fuel cells.
-Telemetry points were increased and alarm thresholds tuned conservatively so that weak signals of distress would prompt early investigation rather than be treated as marginal noise.

 ---